Hnafy/practice/README.md

 background-position property is used to specify the position of the background image.
 The background-attachment property specifies whether the background image should scroll or be fixed (will not scroll with the rest of the page) background-size property specifies the size of the background images.

+## border
+border-width property specifies the width of the four borders border-style property specifies what kind of border border-color property is used to set the color of the four borders shorten the code, it is also possible to specify all the individual border properties in one property an example (border: 5px solid red;)

+## margin
+margin	A shorthand property for setting all the margin properties in one declaration

+## padding
+padding	A shorthand property for setting all the padding properties in one declaration

+## display
+block
+- take full width if no width
+- add line break
+- respect padding , margin , width , hight

+inline
+- do not respect width, height
+- respect padding and margin [just left + right]
+- do not add line break
+- allow elements before and after it

+inline-block
+- allow elements before and after it
+- respect padding, margin, width, height

+display: none; The element will be hidden, and the page will be displayed as if the element is not there visibility:hidden; the element will still take up the same space as before.
+The element will be hidden, but still affect the layout

+## overflow
+overflow property controls what happens to content that is too big to fit into an area
+- visible - Default.
+The overflow is not clipped.
+The content renders outside the element's box
+- hidden - The overflow is clipped, and the rest of the content will be invisible
+- scroll - The overflow is clipped, and a scrollbar is added to see the rest of the content
+- auto - Similar to scroll, but it adds scrollbars only when necessary

+## text
+text-align property is used to set the horizontal alignment of a text direction and unicode-bidi properties can be used to change the text direction of an element vertical-align property sets the vertical alignment of an element vertical-align property sets the vertical alignment of an element text-transform property is used to specify uppercase and lowercase letters in a text letter-spacing property is used to specify the space between the characters in a text line-height property is used to specify the space between lines word-spacing property is used to specify the space between the words in a text white-space property specifies how white-space inside an element is handled font-family property to specify the font of a text
+> [!NOTE]
+> inherit keyword specifies that a property should inherit its value from its parent element.